Answer: If your criminal record contains inaccurate information, you can ask the government agency to correct it.

 Other states require that you send a letter to the agency that maintains your record, describing the mistakes and asking that they be fixed.
 Whatever method you use, the state must usually act on your request within a period of time determined by law.

 To find out more, contact the agency that keeps your record on file.
-If you don’t know where to start, search online for your state’s name, followed by “criminal history information.”
+If you don't know where to start, search online for your state's name, followed by "how to correct errors in criminal record" or "how to challenge inaccurate criminal history."